faiyazkhan024/sandbox/nestjs-the-complete-developers-guide/map-ts/README.md

 # Map TS

 This project is part of the "NestJS: The Complete Developer's Guide" course and focuses on the basics of TypeScript.
 It is a TypeScript project that utilizes the Google Maps JavaScript API to build a map and add a custom marker to it.
-The project utilizes the Parcel build tool for building and running the application.
+The project uses the Parcel build tool for building and running the application.

 ## Table of Contents